 Quitting Drinking and Smoking

 Not only does drinking during pregnancy have significant risks for the fetus but drinking when trying to conceive can also pose problems.
-Alcohol has been shown to reduce female fecundability as well as male fertility, perhaps by impacting sperm quality (Fan et al., 2017; Karmon et al., 2017; La Vignera et al., 2013).
+Alcohol has been shown to reduce female and male fertility, perhaps by impacting sperm quality (Fan et al., 2017; Karmon et al., 2017; La Vignera et al., 2013).
 If you’re having trouble conceiving, try reducing your alcohol intake.

 Smoking can cause reproductive issues and impaired fertility.
 Cigarette smoking is associated with reduced ovarian function and lower pregnancy rates in women (Vanvoorhis et al., 1996).
 Male smoking is associated with reduced semen quality, sperm development, sperm maturation, and sperm function (Dai et al., 2015).
 Men and women should quit smoking before attempting to become pregnant.

 Struggling with infertility can undoubtedly be stressful for women and men.
-And it can create a vicious cycle of stress, which might lead to further problems conceiving.
+And it may create a vicious cycle of stress leading to further problems conceiving.
 Although there has not been consistent evidence showing that stress is related to reduced fertility, many practitioners consider stress management, mental health, and emotional health to be integral to fertility treatment.
 Women with infertility report high levels of anxiety and depression, and infertility can lead to relationship issues as the partners attempt multiple treatments and deal with setbacks and disappointments (Rooney & Domar, 2018).
 It’s important to manage your stress through whatever means necessary: exercise, yoga, mind-body techniques, relaxation, massage, etc. Couples therapy may also help you work through relationship difficulties.

 Reduce your exposure to endocrine disruptors as much as reasonably possible.
 Endocrine-disrupting chemicals are virtually everywhere these days—from inside our shampoo bottle to the lining of canned foods.
 This is not meant to freak to you out.
 We hope it might empower you—because the good news is that we’ve gotten better at identifying where these chemicals live and finding ways to reduce our exposure.